Game Rendering Reinvented.

-*A bit of Vulkan is used to access the GPU and display, but Vulkan is not used for rendering.
+*A bit of Vulkan is used to access the GPU and display, but the Vulkan renderer is not used.

 - No draw calls